andrewangelle/react-router-express-custom/README.md

 # React Router Custom Framework

-This completely-not-production-ready "framework" example shows how to integrate React Router with custom bundling and server abstractions instead of using `@react-router/dev`.
+This completely-not-production-ready "framework" example shows how to integrate React Router with custom bundling and server abstractions instead of using `@react-router/dev` and rendering the framework managed bits from a POST request.

 [React Router Docs](https://reactrouter.com)